UB-Mannheim/PalMA/INSTALL.md

 PalMA
 ----------------

-The following description assumes that the web server's root directory is `/var/www/html` (this is the default since Debian Jessie) and that PalMA will be installed directly there.
-(Of course it is also possible to install PalMA in any other path.)

-Get the latest version of PalMA from GitHub:
+Now let's install what it's all about and get the latest version of PalMA from GitHub:

-    # Get latest PalMA.
     git clone https://github.com/UB-Mannheim/PalMA.git /var/www/html
-    # Create or update translations of PalMA user interface (optional).
-    make -C /var/www/html

 Typically, PalMA should be started automatically.
 Activate autostart via systemd with these commands: